Steele Sidebottom: Career

 In 2010, Sidebottom played in all but one game for the Magpies, including both the drawn Grand Final and Grand Final replay.
-At 19 years of age, he was the youngest member of Collingwood's 2010 Premiership side.
+At 19 years and 273 days of age, he was the youngest member of Collingwood's 2010 Premiership-winning side.

-On 6 October 2017, Sidebottom won the Copeland Trophy.
+On 6 October 2017, Sidebottom won his first Copeland Trophy as Collingwood best and fairest with 140 votes, one vote ahead of Taylor Adams.